26th June 2019

 Lady K Loves as a brand has been built on strong feminist foundations and we are constantly inspired and subconsciously (& consciously) promote strong women and female empowerment.
-We want our Lady K Loves community to feel totally badass in our clothing and because of this we wanted to do a series of interviews with awesome women we know!
+We want our Lady K Loves community to feel totally badass in our clothing.
+Therefore we thought it only fitting to do a series of interviews with awesome women we know!

 First off our founder Kessie Hodges!